NorthBridge/playbook/README.md

 	EMAIL_PORT = 587
 	EMAIL_RECIPIENT_LIST = ['exampleName2@gmail.com', 'exampleName3@yahoo.com']

 The main functionality of the system is the integration with the GitHub API.
-In order to put this integration to work there are some pre-requirements that must be met.
+In order to put this integration to work there are some pre-requirements that must be met:

-Pre-requirements:

   - You must have an GitHub Organization
   - The GitHub repositories must be inside this organization.
 Of course, a repository must exist before the system can interact with it.